Teacher Perception of New Technology Use at School

 At this juncture, it is imperative to bring in the observation by Lai (2009), who observed that new media tools have kept coming up and they are helping the teachers and the students to be learners, as well as creators of knowledge.
 The findings of the paper still point at the fact that the creation and synthesis of knowledge by the teachers and students can be easily attained through new media tools, as long as there is enough commitment by education administrators to help in the development of the critical infrastructure.
 Provided that there is adequate technology infrastructure in schools and teachers and students are equipped with skills to use technology, teachers are bound to remain committed to teaching using technology.

-The main strength of this research is that it focuses on schools, meaning that the results attained are largely applicable across schools in the United States.
+This study’s primary strength is its emphasis on schools, which means that the findings are generally applicable to all American schools.
 However, it is also important to note that the research is concentrated in one state in the United States, meaning that the conditions that prevail in the given state could vary with other states.
 This would limit the findings of the research.
 According to Capo and Orellana (2011), new media tools deployed in education are supposed to contribute to the creation, modification, and sharing of information.
 While the research does not focus on the real attributes of technology adoption and use by teachers, it points at what the teachers see as the potential of deploying new media tools in teaching.

 Theoretical implications

 This case takes the explanatory case study approach.
 Therefore, it is imperative to observe that research questions are used as tools for attaining data.
 Several hypotheses can be derived based on the research findings, which can again be used to inform future research as far as technology deployment in education is concerned.
-The rationale informing this assertion is that explanatory case studies, just as this research, do not deploy hypotheses in the search for information, but hypotheses are derived from the findings of the research.
+This claim is supported by the fact that explanatory case studies, like this research, do not use hypotheses to gather data; rather, hypotheses are developed based on the research’s findings.
 On that note, and based on the findings in the paper in line with the research questions, it is worth bringing out the three hypotheses that are reflected in the findings.
 These include:

-Based on the study design deployed in the research, it is worth concluding that the findings of this research are indeed indicators of the objectives of the research.
+It is worthwhile to draw the conclusion that the research’s findings do, in fact, reflect its goals, given the study design that was used.
 The information that comes out in Chapter 2 of the paper points at the fact that technology, though with several challenges, is indeed one of the ways to go as far as improvements in terms of delivery by teachers are concerned.
 However, it is important to bring out several issues about the strength and weaknesses of this research.
-One weakness that has not been mentioned in this research is that it simply ignores the opinions of the students, who are part of the subjects in this research.
+The fact that this study merely disregards the viewpoints of the students who are its subjects is one flaw that has not been addressed.
 Students as part of the sample could have played a resounding role in determining the opinions of the teachers on the use of new media tools in teaching.
 Nonetheless, it is also important to appreciate the fact that the research takes the initiative of involving teachers and administrators in the final sample.
 Getting the opinions of the teachers and the administrators gives a clear picture of the way the teachers perceive technology, both the acquisition and the deployment of the technology and new media tools in teaching.
 The findings in the paper point to the fact that there are a high desire and pressure to deploy new media in learning.
 However, a consideration of the structures of technology, which is the enabling factor if all new media and technology can be deployed in high schools.

 Practical implications